Keith Robinson (comedian): Podcast

 Robinson co-hosts the Spotify original podcast Amy Schumer Presents: 3 Girls, 1 Keith with Schumer and her best comedy friends Rachel Feinstein and Bridget Everett which debuted June 21, 2018.
 They talk about comedy, pop culture, politics and their personal lives.

 Personal life

 In 2016, Robinson had a stroke which paralyzed one side of his body and slurred his speech yet he continues performing stand-up.
+He discussed his strokes at length in his 2024 Netflix special Different Strokes.